2024-08-05

 Cheinway Hwang (China-Taipei)

-Armin Agha Karimi (Sweden)
+Armin Agha Karimi (Australia)

 Chungyen Kuo (China-Taipei)